Suburb overview

 Run the numbers on a Whyalla Playford property

-Create free account →Capital-growth expectations for Whyalla Playford are modest for 2026 — incomes 8% below the SA median of $80,964 and a population of 2,540 suggest gains will lag headline metro markets.
-Rental coverage runs at ~68% of the typical mortgage ($867/month rent vs $1,280/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 41/100 places Whyalla Playford in the mid tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+Capital-growth expectations for Whyalla Playford are modest for 2026 — incomes 8% below the SA median of $80,964 and a population of 2,540 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~68% of the typical mortgage ($867/month rent vs $1,280/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Whyalla Playford is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

-Whyalla Playford scores 41/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 2,540, median household income of $74,308/year and median weekly rent of $200.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Whyalla Playford suits you depends on your strategy, but the fundamentals are concrete: a population of 2,540, a median household income of $74,308/year and median weekly rent of $200.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Whyalla Playford are a median household income of $74,308/year, a dwelling mix that is 74% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Whyalla Playford are a median household income of $74,308/year, a dwelling mix that is 74% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Whyalla Playford has a usual resident population of approximately 2,540, compared with a South Australia suburb median of 3,699 — placing it in the lower half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.